wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/4-commands-dialogs.md

 ## Open dialogs

-Open a dialog using the `displayDialogAsync()` method from an Office Add-in.
+Open a dialog using the `displayDialogAsync()` method from an Office Add-in:

 ```javascript
 Office.context.ui.displayDialogAsync("<URL />", options, optionalCallback);